- 1 Best French Door Refrigerator

 Total storage volume comes in at 24.7 cubic feet, with 17.6 of fresh storage space and 7.1 for the freezer.
 A reasonable amount of space for most families.

-Favorite features include: Door alarm, child locking feature, easy to use external controls, spill-proof shelving, and an ice maker that doesn’t quit (seriously, it’s fantastic).
+Favorite features include: Refrigerator door alarm, child locking feature, easy to use external controls, spill-proof shelving, and an ice maker that doesn’t quit (seriously, it’s fantastic).

 - It’s critical that you pick a machine offering enough storage capacity to accommodate your family’s needs.
 The average adult requires between four and six cubic feet of total storage capacity, and if one-third of that is needed for frozen consumables a good balance should look something like 3.35 cubic feet of fresh food per adult, and 1.65 cubic feet of frozen storage volume per adult.